bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic predictor when the original stream is C0 in probability and the sample is sequence of difference or sequence of summation of the one.
+Generic predictor when this algorithm isn't jammed.

 # Contexts
 There exists discrete fourier transform on given (same interval) series (This is well described on everywhere.).